Neural Concatenative Singing Voice Conversion: Rethinking Concatenation-Based Approach for One-Shot Singing Voice Conversion: Experimental Setup

 \subsection{Training configurations}

-The proposed system is trained on the OpenSinger.
-Except the SSL model parameters are fixed, other parameters are optimized during training.
-The audio synthesizer accepts 1024-dimensional SSL features, neural harmonic signals and loudness as inputs, and reconstructs 24 kHz singing audios.
-Following \cite{knnvc_interspeech23}, we generate the pre-matched SSL features by replacing each original feature with the average of its k nearest neighbors within the same speaker's feature set.
-These pre-matched SSL features are used for training to bridges the gap between training and inference and improve the intelligibility of the converted audio.
-The ADAM algorithm is adopted as the optimizer with an initial learning rate of 0.001.
-The least-squares GAN \cite{GAN} loss and multi-scale STFT loss \cite{Parallel_Wavegan} are adopted in the training period.
+The proposed system is trained on the OpenSinger, except that the SSL model parameters are fixed during training.
+The audio synthesizer accepts 1024-dimensional SSL features, neural harmonic signals and loudness as inputs, generating 24 kHz singing audios.
+Following \cite{knnvc_interspeech23}, we prepare the training set by generating the pre-matched SSL features, which are produced by replacing each original feature with the average of its k nearest neighbors within the same speaker's feature set.
+This pre-matching strategy bridges the gap between training and inference, improving the intelligibility of the converted audio.
+The ADAM algorithm with an initial learning rate of 0.001 is used as the optimizer.
+The least-squares GAN \cite{GAN} loss and multi-scale STFT loss \cite{Parallel_Wavegan} are adopted during training.